tomit4/Auther/README.md

 **TODOS**

+- [ ] Convert project over to typescript as practice
+- [ ] Incorporate mariadb with knex query builder for very basic db integration, allow for secure storage of hashed email addresses and associated usernames, dates of sign up, etc.
+- [ ] Expand example to include jsonwebtoken/login demonstration
+- [ ] Investigate caching of hashed jsonwebtoken in memory for period of time (i.e.redis)
 - [ ] Dockerize the backend and adjust the backend server accordingly
-- [ ] Expand example to include jsonwebtoken/login demonstration
+- [ ] Dockerize mariadb/mysql db as separate server